akramalex/DietDive/README.md

 #### Color Scheme:

-I used the following Image to generate the following color scheme on [coolers](https://coolors.co/).co.
-The resultant color scheme was:
+I used the following image to generate the color scheme on [coolers](https://coolors.co/).
+The resultant color scheme is:

 ![](static/images/cs.jpg)